Alakol Lake

-Kazakhstan rivers & lakes.
-The Biggest rivers in Kazakhstan
+Kazakhstan rivers and lakes.
+The largest lakes in Kazakhstan

 Alakol Area

-At the moment the only permits needed for the Alakol Area is permission from the local police in Usharal to go into the mountain area near the Chinese border.
-While there are still many open places to go hiking, one should first check with the local authorities to make sure where you plan to go is okay.
-Also arrangements need to be made with the local Zapovednik administration in Usharal before going into the Zapovednik conservation areas.
+At the moment, the only permit needed for the Alakol Area is permission from the local police in Usharal to enter the mountain area near the Chinese border.
+While there are still many open places to go hiking, one should first check with the local authorities to make sure where you plan to hike is permitted.
+Also arrangements need to be made with the local Zapovednik administration in Usharal before going into the Zapovednik, or conservation areas.

 Transportation

 There are many options for transportation from Almaty to the Alakol Lake area.
-Besides private vehicle, there is the train Almaty-Beskol return, third class for 2700 T. It takes about 19 hrs and leaves around 9 am arriving at 6 am the next day.
+Besides private vehicles, there is a train from Almaty-Beskol , third class round-trip for 2700 T. It takes about 19 hrs and leaves around 9 am, arriving at 6 am the next day.
 Return tickets are recommended because it may be difficult to get a seat on the way back.
-From Beskol to Usharal, it is about a 15 minute ride by taxi 400T (negotiable).
-It is also possible to take the train straight to train station N.13 about 1 km from Akshy or Koktuma Station about 2km from Koktuma.
-Both stops have taxis that will take you into the nearest village for 100-200 T.
+From Beskol to Usharal, it is about a 15 minute ride by taxi, at a cost of 400T (negotiable).
+It is also possible to take the train straight to train stop No. 13 about 1 km from Akshy, or Koktuma Station about 2km from Koktuma.
+Both stops have taxis which will take you to the nearest village for 100-200 T.

-The other option, although not as comfortable for sleeping is the 1 st class Bus Almaty-Usharal 1400 T (one way) taking about 11 hours.
-The buses leave in the evening and arrive early in the morning.
-Then a shared taxi will take you from Usharal to Akshy for 300 T per person or to Koktuma for 500 T per person.
-This paved road that eventually leads to the Chinese border has many potholes and it takes about an hour to cover the 40 km between Usharal and Akshy.
+The other option, although not as comfortable for sleeping, is the 1st class bus Almaty-Usharal (1400 T one way) taking about 11 hours.
+Buses leave in the evening and arrive early in the morning.
+From there a shared taxi will take you from Usharal to Akshy for 300 T per person or to Koktuma for 500 T per person.
+This paved road which eventually leads to the Chinese border is in bad condition and takes about an hour to cover the 40 km between Usharal and Akshy.

 Accommodation